awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-tuning-job.md

 Specify metrics only when you use a custom training algorithm\.
 Because this example uses a built\-in algorithm, you don't specify metrics\.
 + The container image that specifies the training algorithm\.
 + The input configuration for your training and test data\.
-+ The configuration for the algorithm's output\.
++ The storage location for the algorithm's output\.
 Specify the S3 bucket where you want to store the output of the training jobs\.
 + The values of algorithm hyperparameters that are not tuned in the tuning job\.
 + The type of instance to use for the training jobs\.
 + The stopping condition for the training jobs\.
 This is the maximum duration for each training job\.